Golf Club Management

 Analogue or Digital two way radio.
 Which is better?

-Rather than describe any shortcomings of licensed or license-free analogue two way radio, which will in any case only be relative to specific applications and circumstances, the table below details some of the advantages of the Kenwood NEXEDGE® digital two way radio system to illustrate the extended benefits of digital technology, especially if you are an existing analogue user:
+Rather than describe any shortcomings of licensed or license-free analogue two-way radio, the table below details some of the advantages of Kenwood digital two-way radio systems:

-Digital transmission provides a stronger signal at the extremities, giving a much greater usable range.
+Digital transmission provides a stronger signal at the extremities of coverage, giving a much greater usable range.

 |Improved speech quality||

-The AMBE+2™ Vocoder employed by NEXEDGE® is a state-of-the-art voice compression digitization technology that offers superior clarity at varying signal strengths.
-This reduces the number of lost or misinterpreted calls caused by the effects of external background noises including environmental noise levels – especially important in windy conditions.
+Kenwood’s noise reduction technology offers superior clarity which reduces the number of lost or misinterpreted calls caused by the effects of external background noises including environmental noise levels – especially important in windy conditions.

-Improved security against eavesdropping via NXDN® digital air interface.
-NEXEDGE® also includes NXDN® voice and data scrambling for security against external threats while providing confidentiality within the same system and talk group.
+Improved security against eavesdropping and voice and data scrambling for security against external threats while providing confidentiality within the same system and talk group.

 |Reduced bandwidth consumption||

-Set up your NEXEDGE® system to allow radios to call each other directly, without other radios hearing or being aware of the conversation.
+Allows you to set up a system to allow radios to call each other directly, without other radios hearing or being aware of the conversation.

-NEXEDGE® radios can be used to compose and send short text messages using the keypad (or select from a list of pre-programmed messages).
+Kenwood NEXEDGE NXDN and NEXEDGE DMR radio devices can be used to compose and send short text messages using the keypad (or select a message from a pre-programmed list).

 |Extended battery life||